This page contains decisions issued by the Office of Administrative Hearings.

 are covered up to protect private information.

-Confidentiality laws require removing identifying information from some
+Confidentiality laws and individual privacy concerns require removing identifying information from some

 decisions before they are published here.